apache/brpc/docs/en/getting_started.md

 ### Compile brpc with vcpkg

-[vcpkg](https://github.com/microsoft/vcpkg) is a package manager that supports all platforms, you can use vcpkg to build llvm with the following step:
+[vcpkg](https://github.com/microsoft/vcpkg) is a package manager that supports all platforms, you can use vcpkg to build brpc with the following step:

 ```shell
 $ git clone https://github.com/microsoft/vcpkg.git